PraneshASP/huff-goo-issuance/README.md

 Huff implmentation of GOO (Gradual Ownership Optimization) Issuance.
 Read the [whitepaper here](https://www.paradigm.xyz/2022/09/goo).

-> Note this codebase is experimental and is not ready to be used in production, it is meant as a learning resource.
+> Note: This codebase is experimental and is not ready to be used in production, it is meant as a learning resource.

 Generated with: Versatile Huff Project Template using Foundry.